In just about any job interview, you’ll be asked this question, or some version of it: Why are you applying for this position?

 1. Prove that you’ve done your research—and tie it to a larger career goal

 Answering this question is your chance to show off that you’ve really done research on the company and are interested in what they have to offer.
 Maybe they have a small, in-house team and you’re passionate about the chance to collaborate and take on more responsibility, or perhaps you really believe in the company’s mission and are personally committed to the work they do.

 I know you have a small but growing in-house team that works closely.
 I’ve always worked in large organizations and have missed out on the collaboration that comes with small teams.

 2. Then, tell them how you will uniquely benefit the company in this position

-Talk about how you will personally help the company reach its goals.
-If you can tie it to the first part of your answer (your larger career goals) even better.
+You're the best candidate for this job, right?
+So talk about how you will personally help the company reach its goals.
+If you can tie it to the first part of your answer (your larger career goals), even better.